dSONIQ Realphones

 British Broadcasting Classic – The frequency response of the legendary small British near field loudspeakers designed in the 1970s by the well-known broadcasting company for use by outside broadcast vans to ensure the quality of their broadcasts.
 They were widely acknowledged thanks to their transparent and natural sound.

 Californian Wired, Californian Wireless – The frequency response of popular earbuds from a well-known Californian manufacturer of smartphones and computers.
+In addition to various acoustic systems emulations, this list includes several target curves:

 Speaker Response